Ircam-WAM/improtech-website/pages/Bios.md

 ---
 <img src="../images/Antoniadis.jpg" width="320" style="float:left" hspace="10">
 ####Pavlos Antoniadis
-Pavlos Antoniadis (PhD University of Strasbourg-IRCAM, MA University of California, San Diego) is a musicologist, pianist and technologist, based in Berlin and Strasbourg.
+(PhD University of Strasbourg-IRCAM, MA University of California, San Diego) is a musicologist, pianist and technologist, based in Berlin and Strasbourg.
 His practice-oriented research has focused on both historic and systematic aspects of 20th and 21st century music, notably the performance practice of complex contemporary and experimental music, as well as on embodied cognition and on the development of tools for technology-enhanced learning & performance.
 He is a member of the *Interaction- Son-Musique-Mouvement* team at IRCAM, and previously associate of the Laboratory of Excellence GREAM, Université de Strasbourg, where he also taught seminars on computer music and contemporary performance practice.

 As a researcher, Pavlos has fifteen (15) publications in English, German and French on contemporary piano performance, embodied cognition and interactive systems for technology-enhanced learning based on physical movement.
 He has given fifty (50) talks, often with a performance and/or technological demo element, either as invited speaker / performer in several institutions in Europe and Asia (HfM Dresden, INMM Darmstadt, IRCAM Paris, Orcim Gent, Goldsmiths London, Trinity Dublin, Aristoteleio Thessaloniki, Cité de la Musique et de la Danse Strasbourg, Hong Kong University, Yamanashi Gakuin University Kofu, Wocmat Taiwan, LEAD Dijon, SARC Belfast, UdK Berlin) or in multiple international and national conferences.
 He was a Musical Research Residency fellow at IRCAM in 2014, where under the supervision of Frédéric Bevilacqua and Dominique Fober (Grame, Lyon) he developed *GesTCom* (*Gesture Cutting through Textual Complexity*), a sensor-based environment for the gestural control and analysis of complex piano notation, for example of works by Xenakis or Ferneyhough.